arjad/DjangoSelfIntroProject/README.md

 # Self Introduction Project in Django

 This project is the practice project of Django framework.
 It explain my skills, my abilities and my previous projects.
 It is good practice and i learn alot of about python programming and this web framework.
+I am excited to keep improving and adding more features to this project! 🚀